 3. Increase in power and responsibility

+The real key to increasing productivity is collaboration solutions along with autonomy.
 It means more power and not redistribution.
-The real key to increasing productivity is collaboration solutions along with autonomy.
-The problem with applying the classic approach is that new levels, different processes, and systems are added.
+The problem with applying the classic approach is that new levels, processes, and systems are added.
 Instead of solving problems, it deprives people of autonomy, and organisations are deprived of flexibility.

 4. Increase reciprocity

 Deny everyone accesses to the resources.
-Lack of resources stimulates people’ to rely on colleagues and, accordingly, to cooperate.
+The lack of resources stimulates people’ to rely on colleagues and, accordingly, to cooperate.